Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

     },
 ```

-The test_browser section represent all the browsers you want to use with the testcafe testing tool.
+The test_browser section represent all the browsers you want to use with the Panther testing tool (we previously used testcafe, but it changes toot much and results was not so satisfying).

 ## components